Call Now For A Free Consultation

 Financial exploitation is the misuse or withholding of an elder's resources by someone else.

-What is the Difference Between Elder Abuse and Neglect?
+The Difference Between Elder Abuse and Neglect

 Abuse is an overt act inflicted on another person who may or may not be able to defend themselves.
 Elder abuse can include physical, emotional, sexual, or financial exploitation.
 Nursing home neglect can be equally harmful but tends to be more passive.
 For example, an overworked caregiver neglects to address the physical hygiene needs of a resident, a resident is not receiving the care they need, and it precipitates a downward cycle of neglect.